Table of Contents

 PCR or Polymerase Chain Reaction

 Polymerase Chain Reaction is the stage that detects the presence of the SARS-CoV-2 virus in the sample.
 The isolated RNA is mixed with a special ingredient to start the PCR process, typically enzymes.
-Special enzymes usually vary according to the different virus that is getting tested.
+Special enzymes usually vary according to the different viruses that are being tested.

-Therefore, for the SARS-CoV-2 virus, the special enzymes are reverse transcriptase and DNA polymerase.
+Therefore, for SARS-CoV-2, the key enzymes are reverse transcriptase and DNA polymerase.
 In addition, other ingredients include:

 Like using a special enzyme to detect the COVID-19 virus, specific probes and primers are also required.
 According to the CDC, some of the recommended probes and primers for the detection of COVID-19 include:

-Therefore, besides using other primers and probes mentioned above, the testing methods may also be tweaked to get the most accurate result for detecting the COVID-19 virus.
+Therefore, in addition to using the other primers and probes mentioned above, the testing methods may also be tweaked to obtain the most accurate results for detecting the COVID-19 virus.
 Furthermore, primers and probes for testing coronavirus samples also vary from one country to the other.

 Note: Combining the RNA with these ingredients is essential as it converts the RNA into DNA.
 Conversion of isolated SARS-CoV-2 RNA into DNA copy is a vital process since PCR only works for DNA.

-Along with the enzymes, the DNA copy of the SARS-CoV-2 is forced apart into short primers with high heat.
-Simultaneously, these short complementary DNA primer templates come and stick together, forming the base site for DNA synthesis.
-As the DNA continues to join together, the short primers start extending to form a copy of the SARS-CoV-2 DNA.
+Along with the enzymes, the SARS-CoV-2 DNA is denatured into short primers at high temperatures.
+Simultaneously, these short complementary DNA primer templates come together and stick, forming the base site for DNA synthesis.
+As the DNA continues to join, the short primers extend to form a copy of the SARS-CoV-2 DNA.

 Furthermore, the second primer also forms on the opposite orientation of the first primer.
 This results in the formation of a SARS-CoV-2 DNA copy that is complementary to the original strand.
 The next round of heating produces further copies of the SARS-CoV-2 DNA strands, and the cycle is repeated until enough copies of COVID-19 DNA copies are amplified.

-Regardless of whether the extracted RNA is a COVID-19 virus sample or not, the principle of the polymerase chain reaction is the same and involves three stages.
+Regardless of whether the extracted RNA is from a COVID-19 sample or not, the polymerase chain reaction follows the same principle and involves three stages.
 These are denaturing, annealing, and extending.

-Many important processes occur during the three stages of PCR that are detailed in the following section.
+Many important processes occur during the three stages of PCR, as detailed in the following section.

 Denaturing

 It is the first stage of the process of polymerase chain reaction.
-Here, the isolated SARS-CoV-2 RNA is mixed with the special enzymes and other ingredients.
+Here, isolated SARS-CoV-2 RNA is mixed with specific enzymes and other components.

 This cocktail is put inside a PRC thermal cycler that heats up to 95oC or 203oF.
-The combination of extremely high temperature and the special enzymes separates the hydrogen bonds between the two strands of the SARS-CoV-2 DNA base template.
+The combination of extremely high temperature and specific enzymes separates the hydrogen bonds between the two strands of the SARS-CoV-2 DNA template.

 This separation of the SARS-CoV-2 DNA into two strands forms the DNA templates where the production of new COVID-19 strands will occur.
 The whole process of DNA strand separation completes in about 15 to 30 seconds.
 However, maintaining a constant 94 to 95oC temperature is critical for the successful completion of denaturing.